Robert Roberts, butler to the rich and famous, wrote a popular house servants’ directory that defined polite society before the Civil War.

 Address and Behaviour to Your Employer

-The House Servant’s Directory advises domestics to be submissive and polite to their employers, and to all visitants that may come to the house.
+The House Servant’s Directory advises domestics to be submissive and polite to their employers and visitors.

-They should never be pert, or strive to enter into conversation with their employers or any visitant that may come to the house, unless they speak to you or ask you a question, and then you should answer them in a polite manner, and in as few words as possible. ...When a lady or gentleman speaks to you, or asks you a question, answer them very kindly, Yes Ma'am.--or No, Ma'am; Yes, Sir, -- or No, Sir.
-I have often heard servants answer their employers in such an impertinent manner as to make my blood run cold, to think that any one should be so ignorant as not to know his place better...
+They should never be pert, or strive to enter into conversation with their employers or any visitant that may come to the house, unless they speak to you or ask you a question, and then you should answer them in a polite manner, and in as few words as possible. …When a lady or gentleman speaks to you, or asks you a question, answer them very kindly, Yes Ma’am.–or No, Ma’am; Yes, Sir, — or No, Sir.
+I have often heard servants answer their employers in such an impertinent manner as to make my blood run cold…

 How To Buy Food

 - Smell under the kidney of a lamb to tell if it’s fresh.